 Casey Townsend

 In the mid-'70s, legend has it that Plano West and Deep South Mississippi had a baby.
-Moments after the OBGYN gave him a gentle slap, he coughed, winked at the delivery nurse, and grinned like a Cheshire cat.
+Moments after the OBGYN gave the newly delivered baby boy a gentle back slap, he gave a slight cough, slowly opened his little eyes, puked all of his doctor and winked at his delivery nurse while smiling like a Cheshire cat.
 They named him Casey Townsend.

-When Casey speaks, people listen—not out of choice, but necessity, as they decipher his whiskey-soaked dialect, a mix of Matthew McConaughey and a Cajun character from Joe Dirt.
-At fancy social gatherings that rarely invite him, Casey has the charisma of Kathy Bates in Titanic, with the manners of a bull in a china shop.
-If the ship sank, he’d probably survive, steal the redhead from Leo, and walk away with the big blue diamond—just another Tuesday for him.
+When Casey speaks, people listen—not out of choice, but necessity as they decipher his whiskey-soaked dialect.
+When Casey talks it sounds like one part Matthew McConaughey and a solid pour of that Cajun character from Joe Dirt.
+It’s rough and yet somehow goes down smoothly.
+At elite social gatherings to which he’s rarely invited, Casey has the charisma of Kathy Bates in Titanic and the manners of a bull in a China shop.
+But don’t judge this book by its cover.
+If the ship sank, he’d survive, steal the redhead from Leo, and walk away with the big blue diamond without saying a word about it to anyone - not because it’s a secret, it was just another Tuesday for Casey Townsend.

 Most will be surprised to learn that Casey’s unique Epsilon Nu pledgeship experience influenced the development of Thornton’s character in Landman.
 Casey pledged in 1993, the strongest class in Sigma Chi history, yet somehow missed initiation with that legendary group.
 But like Thornton, he didn’t give up.
 In 1995, he charmed his way back, earning a second bid and finally being initiated—albeit with a less impressive group of pledge brothers.

-Now, at 50, Casey is embracing the “old dad” trend, with two young boys: Jack, 5, and Tate, 3.
+Now, at 50, Casey is embracing the “old dad” trend, with two young boys: Jack, 5ish, and Tate, 3ish.
 Lord help us all.

 His saving grace?
-His wonderful wife, Bri Townsend, who, like many before her, clearly has questionable judgment.
-Not only is she a spectacular mother, but she’s also a welcoming hostess for all Sigma Chis.
+His wonderful wife, Bri Townsend, who like many before her, clearly has questionable judgment) is not only a spectacular mother, but she’s also a welcoming hostess for all Sigma Chis.
 If you’re ever in Lubbock, Bri would love for you to drop by unannounced—“the later, the better,” she insists.
 Just reach out to the Housing Board for their address!